awakenedhaki/masterR/playground/toy_data/README.md

     ## [1] "Number"  "City"    "Sex"     "Age"     "Income"  "Illness"

 Finally, there is also the `summary` function.
-This allows you to have a small report of basic descriptive statistics of dataframe’s
+This allows you to have a small report of basic descriptive statistics of the dataframe’s variables.
-    variables.

 ``` r
 summary(dat)